 - Use the rubber cork to seal the opening of the conical flask.

 - One edge of the U-shaped glass delivery tube present in the conical flask should be inserted through the hole in the rubber cork.
-The other end should be placed into a beaker that is saturated with water
+The other edge should be placed into a beaker that is saturated with water

 - All attachments of the set-up should be sealed.
 This can be done using vaseline to create an air-tight environment